cschreib/cobalt/doc/manual/library/packet_system.md

 );
 ```

 The above code is fine, but may introduce some bugs if, for some reason, the object pointed by `this` is destroyed.
 In this case, and if the `netcom_base` class receives a new packet, it will try to invoke the above function, and the program will crash because `this` does not exist anymore.
-To prevent this, the `watch_message` function returns a _connection object_ (see the signal/slot manual), that can be stored inside a `scoped_connection_pool`:
+To prevent this, the `watch_message` function returns a _connection object_ (see the signal/slot manual), that can be used to control the lifetime of this callback function.
+For example, it can be stored inside a `scoped_connection_pool`:

 ```c++
 class channel_manager {